v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

    		Connect-exchangeonline

     5. A **Microsoft 365 Sign in** window will appear.
-Enter in the username for the **Mod Administrator** account provided by your learning provider (admin@M365xZZZZZZ.onmicrosoft.com) and then select **Next**.
+Enter the username for the **Mod Administrator** account, which is the Microsoft 365 tenant admin account provided by your learning provider (admin@M365xZZZZZZ.onmicrosoft.com) and then select **Next**.

-    6. In the **Enter password** window, enter the password for this admin account provided by your learning provider, and then select **Sign in**.
+    6. In the **Enter password** window, enter the password provided by your learning provider for this tenant admin account, and then select **Sign in**.
 It may take a moment to sign in before it returns a command prompt.

     7. At the command prompt, type the following command and press Enter (**Note:**